 Uva Ursi Leaf (Arctostaphylos Uva-Ursi)

 The leaves of the bearberry bush, also known as barberry or uva ursi, work hard to keep your urinary tract in shape.
-Once it’s metabolized, uva ursi supports a healthy balance of bacteria in the bladder and urinary tract.
+Once metabolized, uva ursi supports a healthy balance of bladder and urinary tract bacteria.

-Uva Ursi’s a standout when it comes to bladder health, and it has been for centuries.
-It’s no surprise that research backs up the idea that uva ursi is great for bladder health and kills the bacteria that can cause UTIs.
+Uva Ursi’s a standout for bladder health, and it has been for centuries.
+Unsurprisingly, research backs up the idea that uva ursi is great for bladder health and kills the bacteria that can cause UTIs.
 (14,15,16)

 The Ultimate In Bladder Health from Isa and Rootganic

-Natural supplements are a great way to get in those bladder lovin’ ingredients every day and maintain the health of your urinary tract, which is why I’ve included all of these superstar ingredients in my Ultimate Bladder Health formula.
+Natural supplements are a great way to get in those bladder-lovin ingredients daily and maintain the health of your urinary tract, which is why I’ve included all of these superstar ingredients in my Ultimate Bladder Health formula.

 - “An introduction to the epidemiology and burden of urinary tract ….”
 2 May.
 2019, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6502976/.